Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

 -   Codename: `qwas982`
 -   Source: https://github.com/qwas982

-A compilation of some infamous quotes fron the infamous Hanzi-based...
+Badly made dict with data based on some infamous quotes from the infamous Hanzi-based...
 Uh, no, "mandarin symbol" programming language pionner qwas982.